PLEASE READ THESE TERMS AND CONDITIONS OF USE CAREFULLY. BY CLICKING "ACCEPTED AND AGREED TO," CUSTOMER AGREES TO THESE TERMS AND CONDITIONS.

 EACH PARTY ACKNOWLEDGES THAT IT HAS READ THIS AGREEMENT, UNDERSTANDS IT, AND AGREES TO BE BOUND BY ITS TERMS, AND THAT THE PERSON EXECUTING ON BEHALF OF EACH HAS BEEN AUTHORIZED TO DO SO.

 1. Definitions.
 The following capitalized terms shall have the following meanings whenever used in this Agreement.

-1.1 "Customer Data" refers to data in electronic form input or collected through the Service by or from Customer, including without limitation by Customer's Users.
+1.1 "Customer Data" refers to data in electronic form input or collected through the Service by or from Customer, including without limitation by Customer's Users and Test Takers.